 It’s a best practice to use the UTC time zone at the database layer.
-Because UTC does not observe daylight savings (DST), you won’t have to adjust the time later when it shifts.
+Because UTC doesn't observe daylight savings (DST), you don’t have to adjust the time later when it shifts.

 If you must use a local time zone, convert the time zone at the application layer instead.
 Before changing your time zone, consult your database administrator or application team.

 The steps required to modify the time zone of an Amazon RDS DB instance vary depending on the database engine.

 Oracle – To modify the time zone for Amazon RDS Oracle DB instances, see Setting the database time zone.
 To change the time zone, Oracle Database Engine version 220.127.116.11.v4 is required.